Reading: Psalm 100

 Response: LORD God, I am so glad that first and foremost I live under your Kingdom rule.
 You are my King.
 I find unfailing love and consolation in knowing you.
+Guide the leaders of our land into paths of righteousness, wisdom and truth.
 Amen.

 Your Turn: Are you facing adversity now?
 How can I pray for you?